waddlaw/haskell-stack-trace-plugin/Readme.md

 This plugin allow implicitly add `HasCallStack` class to every top-level function for all module.
 Hence, we can  to get completely continuous call stack.

-1. (implicitly) Import [GHC.Stack](https://hackage.haskell.org/package/base-4.12.0.0/docs/GHC-Stack.html) for all modules.
+1. (implicitly) Import [GHC.Stack](https://hackage.haskell.org/package/base/docs/GHC-Stack.html) for all modules.
-2. Add [HasCallStack](https://hackage.haskell.org/package/base-4.12.0.0/docs/GHC-Stack.html#t:HasCallStack) constraint for all top-level functions.
+2. Add [HasCallStack](https://hackage.haskell.org/package/base/docs/GHC-Stack.html#t:HasCallStack) constraint for all top-level functions.
+3. Other supported syntaxes
+    - [x] `where` clause

 Requirement: (8.6 <= on GHC)